rgreenblatt/neural-render/notes.md

  - retest adding seq blocks.
  - retest remove base transformer
  - save all run settings in tensorboard (all args + commit hash)

+Interesting finding: multi gpu training is important.
+This is likely due to sequence length issues.
+Training with 4 gpus makes things much more stable.
+O1 doesn't appear to make things much faster (maybe slightly).
+I will do some profiling including with O2 and see what we find.
+O2 doesn't yield good results.
+I don't think O1 is much faster than O0, but I will test and find out.
+This should inform correct opt level.
+Larger seq size didn't seem to improve anything, but I might rerun with new settings.
+I am currently running smaller seq size.

+O0 is just as fast as O1 (smaller batch size outweigh